 If the exterior of your suitcase is genuine leather, then you will need to be extra careful with it.
 You can’t use abrasive cleaners or even detergents – they could damage the leather or stain it, and that you will just make everything worse.

 Instead, you should use a cleaner specifically designed for leather.
-There’s loads of different ones, so you can pick up whichever one you like.
+There are loads of different ones, so you can pick up whichever one you like.
 Armor All Leather Care is a cheap (about $5) and really effective option – it doesn’t really matter that it is intended for car interiors, as long as it is made for leather specifically.

 Spray a little(!) bit directly on the area you want to clean, let it sit for a few seconds, and then gently wipe it away.
 Repeat the process a couple of times until you’re satisfied with the looks of your suitcase.
 Follow this up with a leather conditioner, for extra shine and softness!